yeller/yeller-golang/README.markdown

 }
 ```

-When handing errors that you'd like to log to Yeller:
+When handling errors that you'd like to log to Yeller:

 ```go
 file, err := os.Open("filename.ext")